Outlook Email Report Template 7

 C6 is a huge mile-stone for all Clarion developers.
 And it looks like

-that environment anyway.
+the new environment anyway.

-(picture below).
+(pictured below).
 It's new type of template help we've just developed,

 this annoying warning [Outlook >= 2002].
 You can use this FREE